zoonk/.github/profile/README.md

 ## 🌍 Why We Are Building This

 AI is changing how we live and work.
-To thrive, people need tools that make learning easier, faster, and more fun.
-That’s why we’re building Zoonk, because anyone can learn anything and knowledge should be accessible to everyone.
+To thrive, people need tools that make learning easier, faster, more practical, and more fun.
+That’s why we’re building Zoonk, to help people apply what they learn to real problems because **anyone can learn anything** and knowledge should be accessible to everyone.

 ## 🔧 How We Work